FriendsOfREDAXO/docker-redaxo/README.md

-# docker-redaxo
+# Docker image for REDAXO, provided by the community

-Docker container for REDAXO
+Soon.